Bikatr7/Kai/README.md

 - **Parser**: Megaparsec with precedence/associativity, reserved keywords, multi-statement files
 - **CLI**: parse and evaluate expressions or files with `--help`, `-e`, and `--debug` options (clean output by default)
 - **Let bindings**: `let` and `letrec` for variable bindings and recursive functions
-- **Tests**: Hspec + QuickCheck (266 examples) — all passing with comprehensive coverage including 27 input/conversion test files
+- **Tests**: Hspec + QuickCheck (284 examples) — all passing with comprehensive coverage including 27 input/conversion test files
 - **Working examples**: Interactive calculator demonstrating input, conversion functions, and tail recursion

 Current limitations:

 - Limited to single-file scripts (no modules or imports)
-- No data structures for complex data manipulation (lists, maps, records)
 - Limited I/O (only print statements and stdin, no file operations)
 - No REPL for interactive experimentation
-- No standard library (even basic functions like `length`, `head`)
+- No standard library (beyond basic list/record operations)
 - No error recovery (one parse error stops execution)

 ## Quickstart